vromero/activemq-artemis-docker/README.md

 ## 3. About this image

-The ActiveMQ Artemis images come in two flavors, both equally supported :
+The ActiveMQ Artemis images come in three flavors, both equally supported :

 - **Debian based**: the default one.
+- **Debian based, Java 11**: Java 11 and Debian 10 (Buster).
 - **Alpine based**: much lighter.

 All versions of ActiveMQ Artemis are provided for the time being but versions previous to 1.5.5 shall be considered deprecated and could be removed at any time.